Show of hands: who here got snowed in over the weekend?

 Preheat the oven to 375 degrees F. Pour rice into a deep bowl and cover with water. soak for 30 minutes, then drain.

 Melt coconut oil in a large Dutch oven or stockpot over medium heat.
-Add the onion, ginger, garlic, turmeric, coriander, cumin seeds, salt, red pepper flakes, and cinnamon sticks, and jalapenos.
+Add the onion, ginger, garlic, turmeric, coriander, cumin seeds, salt, red pepper flakes, and cinnamon sticks.
 Saute until fragrant, about 5 minutes.

 Add the chicken pieces and marinade to the pan.
 Cook the chicken for 3 minutes on each side, until skin is golden brown and crispy.
 Add the basmati rice and mix until everything is combined.
 Pour in the broth and bring to a gentle boil.
 Turn off heat, cover, and move pan to the oven to cook for 40 to 60 minutes (mine took 1 hour, but check the pot periodically for doneness).